 The elements in the garden facilitate teaching OSL play-based curriculum of: Language, numbers, colours, shapes, hygiene, alphabets, arithmetic, mathematics, science, integration, music, nutrition, health, people, nature, drawings, imagination, manners, life skills, the world around us, community values, education, culture, sharing, roles, and creativity.

 Another innovation is nursing many memories teak trees on the compound.
 Donors can claim a teak tree under their name through their strategic charitable gift giving and legacy.

 The world around has opportunities for stakeholders to contribute and opt for name recognition.

 John Hagan, President, is a chartered professional accountant and a professional certified internal auditor.
 A CPA, CIA, CRMA, CMA, CGA, BAssC.
 He has over 30 years work experience in Canada and seven years in Ghana.
 He is co-founder of the registered charity One Step Learning Opportunities Centre, (OSL) in Edmonton, Alberta Canada.
 My inspiration?
 “Play elevates talents and abilities” - John Hagan

 Celestina, a co-founder, has worked in dietary for over 20 years in Canada.
 Prior, she worked in Ghana for ten years as dressmaker and coach.
 “Early childhood children need learning opportunities to grow and shine” – Celestina Hagan

-The couple were motivated to find similar opportunities for impoverished children they saw in Entumbil Ghana during a 2018 visit.
-We needed to act for impact and social good.
-How can we make daycare affordable to people in Entumbil, Ghana our roots?
+The couple vowed to act for impact and social good to make daycare affordable to people in Entumbil, Ghana their roots.